dbrgn/Clipboard2Image/readme.txt

 v1.1 (21.04.2010)
 - Main window is not resizable anymore
-- Added a commandline version of the tool (c2i.exe) v1.4 (18.12.2010)
+- Added a commandline version of the tool (c2i.exe) v1.4 (20.12.2010)
-- Program stays open after saving image
+- Option to keep program open after saving image
-- Refresh button to recheck clipboard
+- Press F5 to reload clipboard data
-- Option to store image format and path in registry
+- Press ESC to close program
 - New program icon

 Required to run